 Incorporating Lucidity into your Azure infrastructure can bring several key benefits, helping you optimize your cloud environment for operational efficiency and cost-savings:

-By integrating Lucidity into your Azure infrastructure, you can benefit from its automation, cost savings, enhanced performance, scalability, and a user-friendly interface for efficient resource management and decision-making.
+By integrating Lucidity into your Azure infrastructure, you can benefit from its automation, cost savings, cost management, enhanced performance, scalability, and a user-friendly interface for efficient resource management and decision-making.

 Azure resource management involves a central component known as Azure Resource Manager (ARM).
 ARM is an Azure service that implements the Infrastructure as Code (IaC) model, allowing you to provision, modify, and delete resources within your Azure cloud environment.
 It offers a range of features such as controls, tags, and locks that bring simplicity, consistency, and automation to your infrastructure, paving the way for a scalable and agile future.